myTerminal/ample-emacs/README.md

 ## More

-If you're looking for a configuration with super-powers, try [super-emacs](https://github.com/myTerminal/super-emacs).
+If you're looking for a configuration with superpowers, try [super-emacs](https://github.com/myTerminal/super-emacs).